United Kingdom

 [2] Holmes, pp. 355 (Ref: Holmes, Simon.
 “Climate change, sustainability, and competition law.”
 Journal of Antitrust Enforcement 8, no. 2 (2020): 354-405.)

-[6] Ibid., para 97
+[4] Ibid., para 97.

-[7] See Competition law clarity needed to encourage sustainable business practices OUT-LAW ANALYSIS | 10 Dec 2020 https://www.pinsentmasons.com/out-law/analysis/competition-law-clarity-encourage-sustainable-business-practices
+[5] See Competition law clarity needed to encourage sustainable business practices OUT-LAW ANALYSIS, 10 Dec 2020 link.

-[8] OECD 2021, para 100 (Environmental Considerations in Competition Enforcement Background Paper by the Secretariat https://one.oecd.org/document/DAF/COMP(2021)4/en/pdf 1 December 2021)
+[6] OECD 2021, para 100 (Environmental Considerations in Competition Enforcement Background Paper by the Secretariat link.
+1 December 2021).

 [7] Ibid. para 101.

-[10] European Commission, Press release, July 2021, https://ec.europa.eu/commission/presscorner/detail/en/ip_21_3581
+[8] European Commission, Press release, July 2021, link.

-[14] Dolmans and Mostyn, 2021 in OECD 2021, para 140 https://one.oecd.org/document/DAF/COMP(2021)4/en/pdf.
+[9] Dolmans and Mostyn, 2021 in OECD 2021, para 140 link.

-[15] OECD 2021, para 143 https://one.oecd.org/document/DAF/COMP(2021)4/en/pdf.
+[10] OECD 2021, para 143, link.

 [13] Ibid.

-[23] See Sainsbury’s Supermarkets Ltd and others v Mastercard Incorporated and others, [2002] UKSC 24,
+[16] See Sainsbury’s Supermarkets Ltd and others v Mastercard Incorporated and others, [2002] UKSC 24.

-[28] Holmes, section 3.d, Working paper – CCLP(L)51 CLIMATE CHANGE, SUSTAINABILITY AND COMPETITION LAW IN THE UK Simon Holmes1 (OXFORD)
+[18] Holmes, section 3.d, Working paper – CCLP(L)51 Climate Change, Sustainability and Competition Law in the UK Simon Holmes1 (Oxford).

-[29] See OECD 2021, para 126
+[19] See OECD 2021, para 126.

-[30] See CMA’s Vertical Agreements Block Exemption Order, 12 July 2022, https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1091830/VABEO_Guidance.pdf
+[20] See CMA’s Vertical Agreements Block Exemption Order, 12 July 2022, link.

-[31] Squire Patton Boggs, New EU and UK Rules for Vertical Agreements Come Into Effect 1 June 2022 Summary of Key Changes EMEA – 1 June 2022 https://www.squirepattonboggs.com/-/media/files/insights/publications/2022/06/new-eu-and-uk-rules-for-vertical-agreements-come-into-effect-1-june-2022/new-eu-and-uk-rules-for-vertical-agreements-come-into-effect-1-june-2022.pdf
+[21] Squire Patton Boggs, New EU and UK Rules for Vertical Agreements Come Into Effect 1 June 2022 Summary of Key Changes EMEA – 1 June 2022 link.

-[32] Repsol.
+[22] Repsol.
 “Reposol Buys Viesgo’s Low-Emissions Assets and Retail Business for 750 Million Euros”.
-27 June 2018. https://www.repsol.com/content/dam/repsol-corporate/en_gb/sala-de-prensa/documentos-sala-de-prensa/np27062018_repsol_buys_viesgos_low_emissions_assets_tcm14-134187.pdf
+27 June 2018. link.

-[33] OECD, para 148. https://one.oecd.org/document/DAF/COMP(2021)4/en/pdf Environmental Considerations in Competition Enforcement Background Paper by the Secretariat 1 December 2021
+[23] OECD, para 148. link.
+Environmental Considerations in Competition Enforcement Background Paper by the Secretariat 1 December 2021.

 [24] See 2020 Arubis/Metallo case where the EC approved the acquisition by Arubis having considered mentioned concerns.